-- Express concern for student who was targeted
+- Express concern for the student who was targeted.

-- Regular check-ins
+- Provide regular check-ins.

-- Increased supervision
+- Increase supervision.

-- Speak to student who possibly bullied and put on notice
+- Speak to the student who possibly bullied.

-- Increase staff awareness
+- Increase staff awareness.

-- Clear directions for whom to report to
+- Provide clear directions for how to report concerns.

-- Enlist support from other students
+- Enlist support from other students.

-- Communicate plan to protect and support student who was targeted
+- Communicate your plan to protect and support the student who was targeted.

-Section: Family Engagement
+Family Engagement